 Elevation: 8,733 ft

-Old Tom is most often climbed via its south ridge, but has also been reported to have been climbed from the Goodenough Creek Campground area on its northeastern side.
-This description is for the south ridge route from a 2008 climb, contributed by Margo Mandella.
+Old Tom is most often climbed via its South Ridge, but has also been reported to have been climbed from the Goodenough Creek Campground area on its northeastern side.

-Travel along the south ridge until you reach a prominence that you will have convinced yourself is the summit.
+Travel along the South Ridge until you reach a prominence that you will have convinced yourself is the summit.
 It is not; just a very convincing false summit.
 Continue north to the true summit.
-This route is approximately 8 miles round trip, has no water, and few trees once you are on the ridge.
+This route is approximately 8 miles round trip.
+It has no water and few trees once you are on the ridge.